 Post Office Network Business Development Group Report

 On January 20th 2016, the Post Office Network Business Development Group Report was launched by Chairperson Bobby Kerr and the Minister for Communications Alex White.
-The Report – developed in consultation between the IPU, Government and An Post – sets out a blueprint for the serious challenges facing the Network, includes recommendations on how these can be addressed and has put in place two Working Groups to progress the issues.
+The Report – developed in consultation between the IPU, Government and An Post – set out a blueprint for the serious challenges facing the Network, included recommendations on how these could be addressed and put in place two Working Groups to progress the issues.

 Working Group 1: Network Renewal

 The Network Renewal Working Group was established in February 2016 to ‘Develop a Five Year Strategy for the Network’.
-This group is being Chaired by Bobby Kerr and includes the Government, as shareholder, represented by the Departments of Communications and Social Protection, the Irish Postmasters’ Union and An Post.
+This group was Chaired by Bobby Kerr and included the Government, as shareholder, represented by the Departments of Communications and Social Protection, the Irish Postmasters’ Union and An Post.

 - A five year plan for the future size and distribution of the network

 - Roll out of new government services business to Post Offices

 - Roll out of a Post Office based epayment account

 - Development and agreement on new Postmaster contracts.

 A parallel Working Group to ‘Develop a Nationwide Pilot of Post Office Service Hubs’ was also established in February 2016.
 The Group was to run a pilot programme for developing rural Post Offices as ‘Service Hubs’ which would extend citizen access in rural areas to transport and health services.